pouchdb/pouchdb/docs/_posts/2016-04-28-prebuilt-databases-with-pouchdb.md

 inputDB.replicate.to(outputDB);
 ```

+Let's call this script `dump.js`.

-If you haven't already, you'll need to install PouchDB in the directory where we'll run the script:
+Now, if you haven't already, you'll need to install PouchDB in the directory where we'll run the script:

 ```bash
 $ npm install pouchdb